hpcleuven/iRODS-User-Training/04_HPC_to_DATA_Handson_User-Training.md

-In the directory jobsscripts you can find a template file (exercise1.pbs) that you can use as reference to fill up
+In the directory jobsscripts you can find a template file (exercise1.pbs) that you can use as reference to create your script